 When raising children in a “me-centered” culture, it can be challenging to teach them right from wrong.
-Many examples and role models displayed on television or even in children’s literature often portray cheating and injustices without consequences, which is directly opposed to the very lessons many parents want to impart on their children.
+Many examples and role models displayed on the television or even in children’s literature often portray cheating and injustices without consequences, which is directly opposed to the very lessons many parents want to impart to their children.

 How can you foster a child’s moral development when society has been deemed as a self-serving culture?
 According to Stephanie Manes, New York-based licensed clinical social worker, more needs to be done to foster the return of morality or goodness, and the place to start is with children.

 According to Manes, children can’t be relied on to spontaneously grow their own moral compass.
 The process needs adult intervention, she says.

 “But rather than try to super-impose a set of rules, the goals of parents and caregivers should be to develop the child’s own capacity for morality, or a sense of goodness, empathy, justice and care for others,” says Manes.
 “These qualities need to be fostered and developed from the inside so that your child comes to recognize it as part of his own identity.”

 As a rule of thumb, teaching your child about morals should involve creative opportunities they can experience first-hand.
 According to Manes, this gives children the opportunity to reflect on action and behaviors around them and weigh these against their own feelings and experiences.

 Moral Development at a Young Age

 Toddlers and young children often look to adults to articulate what is right and wrong.
 Even though research suggests that young children may not have the capacity for moral reasoning, Manes says that young children can empathize with others.